-Thanksgiving – traditionally associated with family, friends and food – has in recent years also become synonymous with sales and bargains thanks to the popularity of Black Friday.
-The annual event, offering customers unmissable discounts on almost all purchases, has spread not just from the US to the rest of the world, but also from a single day to almost a week of special offers from most brands and retailers.
-One day in particular that has greatly increased in popularity is Cyber Monday.
-Due to developments in technology and internet speeds and capabilities, many shoppers are now choosing to avoid the infamous Black Friday stampedes and overnight queues in favor of online shopping.
-However what does this mean for employers?
-Should they be concerned about their workers spending all day Monday glued to their smartphones chasing these must-have deals, or should they consider restricting all access to shopping sites?
+Many shoppers are now choosing to avoid the infamous Black Friday stampedes and overnight queues in favor of online shopping.
+However, what does this mean for employers?
+Should they be concerned about their workers spending all day Monday glued to their smartphones chasing these must-have deals?
+Or, should they consider restricting all access to shopping sites?
 And as a broader compliance issue, should employers have the power to control the content that employees can and cannot access on work-issued mobile devices?

-As well as the productivity and reputational risks to business, there are also security risks to allowing employees unrestricted access to services such as online shopping.
+There are also security risks to allowing employees unrestricted access to services such as online shopping.
 In 2017 it was reported that cyber attacks had increased by 45% from the previous year.
-Thousands on online shoppers have been targeted with banking trojans that infect devices with malware and phishing campaigns designed to steal login details, card numbers, and passwords, with many of these attacks occurring on Black Friday or Cyber Monday.
+Thousands on online shoppers have been targeted with banking trojans that infect devices with malware and phishing campaigns.
+Many of these attacks have occurred on Black Friday or Cyber Monday.
 And with attempts to defraud customers predicted to surge by over 14% during this year’s festivities while shoppers are expected to generate over $7.8 billion in online sales, protection and control will be crucial.

 Corrata’s unique Mobile Internet Security solution provides organizations with the ability to not just protect against potential cyber attacks, but also to ensure compliance with acceptable use policies to reduce risks to productivity, safety, and reputation.
-Corrata gives employers the power to decide which categories and specific sites their employees can and cannot access via their mobile device, with blacklists and whitelists that can be customized and configured to suit the company’s needs.
+Corrata gives employers the power to decide which categories and specific sites their employees can on their mobile device.
+Blacklists and whitelists can be customized and configured to suit the company’s needs.

 This festive season employers should no longer feel uncomfortable or guilty for managing employee access in order to protect corporate data or productivity.
 And without infringing on employee user experience or privacy by ensuring all data is processed on-device, Corrata gives the organization the ability to do so.